DaveTrost/about-me/README-ROCK-PAPER-SCISSORS.md

 - make 2 "vs" images invisible
 - style for active
 - style for selected
-- 2x3 table for winner texts, win tally headers and tallies
+- continue the array for winner texts, win tally headers and tallies
-- directions
+- add directions

 ## commit 2